Easy Mini Gingerbread Bundt Cakes

 Notes On The Ingredients

 My recipe includes Golden Syrup and Black Treacle that are both products made here in the UK.
-Now I see debates about what Black Treacle is like on Facebook groups, people saying it is the same as molasses & dark corn starch.
-It is definitely not the same as corn starch.
-It’s closest is probably black strap molasses.
+Now I see debates about what Black Treacle is like on Facebook groups, people saying it is the same as molasses & dark corn syrup.
+Trust me, Black Treacle is definitely not the same as dark corn syrup.
+It’s closest is black strap molasses.
 However, there is no guarantee they will taste the same or have the same over-all effect on the baked cake.
 If I ever get some of that molasses sent over from the states, I will taste and do a test.
 In the meantime, some internet sites selling British products have this in stock and those that do, often have the Golden Syrup too.
 Yes, another British product.
-(Here is a list I compiled from readers in the states & Canada, of where to buy these:
+(Below is a list I compiled from readers in the states & Canada, of where to buy these).

 WHY THESE INGREDIENTS ARE BEST

-Apart from being the original ingredients intended for the recipe when it was designed, a friend from the Facebook GBBO Fans conducted a little experiment and halved the recipe.
-She baked half with the Golden Syrup & Black Treacle, and the other cake with US Grandma’s Molasses & Karo Dark Corn Syrup.
+After this recipe was published, a friend from the Facebook GBBO Fans conducted a little experiment and halved the recipe.
+She baked half with the Golden Syrup & Black Treacle (original ingredients), and the other cake with US Grandma’s Molasses & Karo Dark Corn Syrup (substitutions).
 Not only was the taste different, but the colour and more surprisingly the texture was different too.
 Here are Jennifer’s results in her own words: